What Is Dehydration?

 Treatment for dehydration depends on how severe it is.
 Kids with mild dehydration can get extra liquids at home.
 Kids with more severe dehydration may need treatment in the ER or hospital.

 Mild dehydration is treated with oral (by mouth) rehydration.
 This usually includes giving oral rehydration solution (such as Pedialyte, Enfalyte, or a store brand).
 It has the right amounts of water, sugar, and salt to help with dehydration.
 You can buy it without a prescription at drugstores or supermarkets.
 If you can’t get oral rehydration solution, talk to your doctor.
-There are other fluids that can help with dehydration.
+Other liquids can help with dehydration.

 If your child has mild dehydration and your doctor says it’s OK to start treatment at home:

-- Give your child small sips of oral rehydration solution as often as possible, about 1 or 2 teaspoons (5 or 10 milliliters) every few minutes.
+- Give your child small sips of oral rehydration solution as often as possible.
+For babies, give about 1–2 teaspoons (5–10 milliliters) every few minutes.
+For older kids, give about 1–2 tablespoons (15–30 milliliters) every few minutes.

 - Babies can continue to breastfeed or take formula, as long as they are not vomiting repeatedly.

 - Older children also can have electrolyte ice pops.

 - Kids can keep eating their regular diet, unless the doctor recommends a change.
 They may not want to eat at first but as long they are drinking, it’s OK if they aren’t eating much solid foods.